The Synthetic Voice Enters the Ballot

 The fastest federal response did not require a new AI statute.

-On February 8, 2024, the FCC unanimously adopted a declaratory ruling recognizing AI-generated voices as "artificial" under the Telephone Consumer Protection Act.
-The practical move was elegant: the law already restricted artificial or prerecorded voice calls in many robocall contexts, so the FCC clarified that current AI voice technologies fit the existing category.
+On February 8, 2024, the FCC released a declaratory ruling recognizing AI-generated voices as "artificial" under the Telephone Consumer Protection Act.
+The practical move was direct: the law already restricted artificial or prerecorded voice calls in many robocall contexts, so the FCC clarified that current AI voice technologies fit the existing category.

 This is how institutions often govern new media first.
 They reach for the nearest old handle.
 The TCPA was not written for generative models, but it was written for unwanted automated calls.
 The Truth in Caller ID Act was not written for election deepfakes, but it was written for spoofed caller identification used to defraud, cause harm, or wrongfully obtain value.